fontcala/libdl/doc/DESCRIPTION.md

         - class members \c m- (eg: \c mPaddingWidth)
         - constants \c c- (eg: \c cTolerance)
         - all other \c v- (eg: \c vTemp)
+    - For functions in the \c dlfunctions namespace (dlfunctions.h), all lowercase is preferred
 - Code is documented using Javadoc style Doxygen.
     - commands "remark" and "note" discuss a specific implementation choice.
 - Comments use \c //